jundalisay/superb/content/en/research/einstein/relativity/section-31.md

-+++
+---
+title: "The Possibility of a 'finite' Yet 'unbounded' Universe"
+heading: "Section 31"
+date: 2022-03-02
-title=  "The Possibility of a “finite” Yet “unbounded” Universe" heading=  "Section 31" description=  "Elliptical space is another kind of curved space.
+description: "Elliptical space is another kind of curved space.
 It has the two “counter-points” are identical (indistinguishable from each other).
-An elliptical universe can thus be considered to some extent as a curved universe possessing central symmetry" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-30" linkbtext=  "section-30" linkf=  "/research/einstein/relativity/section-32" linkftext=  "section-32"
+An elliptical universe can thus be considered to some extent as a curved universe possessing central symmetry"
-+++
+image: "/covers/rel.jpg"
+---

 <!-- Speculations on the structure of the universe also move in another direction. -->

 What is the structure of the universe?